ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 |   | ✔ | one empty pixel | Loaded |
 |  | ✖ | one empty pixel | Loaded |
 |   |  | one empty pixel | Loaded |

-Placeholder will be added to the table later on -TBD

 legend: